HeresGabs/discord-focus-mute/README.md

    ⚠️ CAREFUL !
 Those requests contain your user token, it is very important not to share them with ANYONE.

-3. On your server, execute this command to build the dockerfile :
+3. Still on the repo folder, execute this command to build the dockerfile :

 ```bash
  docker build -t discord-focus-mute .
 ```

-4. On your server, execute this command to launch the container :
+4. Then, execute this command to launch the container :

 ```bash
  docker run --rm -p 3000:3000 -v "$(pwd)/focus-modes":/app/focus-modes discord-focus-mute